kajetansw/kajetan-dev-blog/content/posts/2018/12/learning-session-1/index.md

 \>> [Creating your own decorator](https://codeburst.io/decorate-your-code-with-typescript-decorators-5be4a4ffecb4)

-For all the time using Angular I’ve been using only build-in decorators like @Injectable or @NgModule, but I have never thought of creating my own decorator in TypeScript.
+For all the time using Angular I’ve been using only build-in decorators like `@Injectable` or `@NgModule`, but I have never thought of creating my own decorator in TypeScript.
 I really first came across decorators in Spring (there called annotations) and there learned about their influence on Aspect Oriented Programming.
 It all revolves around “adding additional behavior to existing code (an advice) without modifying the code itself”, like the article says.

 It is interesting read of how to create and use four kinds of decorators in TS: class, method, accessor and parameter decorator.